Handy Tips for using LabColor Dyes & FAQ

 I added color to my Cold Process soap and the color is a strange shade of "X".
 What's going on?

 Nothing bad is going on.
 Not to worry, your color should come around within 24 hours after making your soap.
 Many times, the gel phase will change the color.
+There are great examples of this on the Soap Queen blog here.

 I understand there will be slight differences, but how do I know exactly what to do from batch to batch to get the same color?